joshSzep/therobotoverlord-mono/docs/business-requirements/07-posts-moderation.md

 ### Approved
 The post appears in the topic.
 The Overlord may attach a visible commentary block.

-### Calibrated
-The Overlord returns specific feedback in-character.
-The user may edit and resubmit.

 ### Rejected
 The post does not appear publicly.
 It is stored in the author's private **Graveyard** and visible to the author, moderators, admins, and super admins.